assoft-portugal/SAF-T-AO/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/assoft-portugal/SAF-T-AO/blob/master/LICENSE)
 [![Discussion](https://img.shields.io/badge/discusion-telegram-blue)](https://t.me/saftao)

 Official XSD from the Government of Angola for use in SAF-T AO.
+The purpose of this schema is to standardize the format of tax-related data, facilitating auditing and compliance with Angolan tax regulations.

 > The Standard Audit File for Tax Purposes (SAF-T) is a standardized XML file used for exporting the accounting information of a company to the tax authorities.
 The file contains accounting data that can be exported from an original accounting system for a specific time period.
 >